Chocolate Mousse

 Nothing ends a meal quite as magical as a rich, yet light, French chocolate mousse.
 Today I want to share how to make a mousse au chocolat like the French.
+The term “mousse” in French means foam, which aptly describes the light and airy texture of this delightful dessert.

 Use the best quality dark chocolate you can find, as there are only 4 ingredients in the recipe, so the taste of your chocolate can shine.
 Traditional recipes require eggs, but here is a simplified version using a whipped cream base.